-To promote your application to Live environment navigate to Dashboard/Applications page and start to edit your application.
-In API Management tab you can request to change plan to Live.
+To promote your application to Live environment navigate to the Dashboard/Applications page and start editing of your application.
+In API Management tab you can request to change Sandbox plan to Production (Live) plan.

-In Live environment the Accounts API and Payments API require Two-Way SSL communication.
-At first you should send email with attached client certificate to email@example.com with following body: "As
+In Live environment the Accounts API, Payments API and Funds API require Two-Way SSL communication.
+At first you should send an email with attached client certificate to firstname.lastname@example.org with following body: "As

 - Extended Validation certificate

 - eIDAS-based site authentication certificate

 The Extended Validation certificate (EV SSL certificate) must contain required fields described on CA/Browser forum web site.

 Certificate Authorities list

 eIDAS SSL certificate must comply with the requirements according to the Article 45 of Regulation (EU) No 910/2014.
 You can find the Certificate Authorities list on the Slovak National Security Authority web site and on the EU Trust Service web site.

 Two-Way SSL (Mutual Authentication)